 - UV, less common and more expensive but emits healthier water vapour.

-There is also a range of additional options for increased user comfort:
+There is also a range of additional options for greater user comfort:

 - timer and programmer;